shhp/TimeMarker/README.md

 TimeMarker.mark("end");
 ```

+You can group marks by calling `TimeMarker.beginGroup()` and `TimeMarker.endGroup()`.
+Time distribution will be calculated separately among groups.

 You can call `TimeMarker.mark()` wherever in the project.
-When you want to see the time distribution, just call `TimeMarker.report()` to log the time distribution among marks in descending order.
+When you want to see the time distribution, just call `TimeMarker.report()` to log the time distribution among marks in descending order or call `TimeMarker.reportSequentially()` to log time distribution sequentially.

 # Example